Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

-One of the common types of arrhythmic pathology is ventricular extrasystoles, when impulses are formed not in the sinus node, but in various (ectopic) sections of the conduction system of the right or left ventricle.
+One of the common types of arrhythmic pathology is ventricular extrasystoles, when impulses are formed not in the sinus node, but in various (ectopic) parts of the conduction system of the right or left ventricle.

-• All information on the site is for informational purposes only and DOES NOT ARE a guide to action!
+• All information on the site is for informational purposes only and is NOT a guide to action!

 • Health to you and your loved ones!

-Depending on the time of formation, the nature and number of extrasystoles, they are divided into 5 classes:
+Depending on the time of formation, nature and number of extrasystoles, they are divided into 5 classes:

 • cardiac ischemia;